 The 172RG was designed, and mostly used, for step up flight training into complex aircraft.
 That means the majority of the maintenance expertise and experience has been localized to the few flight schools that operated the type.
 While the RG shares a lot of structural commonality with the fixed gear plane, there are a few significant differences.

 Recently we had the opportunity to see the retractable gear version of the 172 in our shop.
 On these rare occasions, the repair is often unique.
-This event proved to be no
+This event proved to be no exception.

 The 172RG is a mix of interesting design decisions.
 Back in the day, the industry was in need of an inexpensive retractable gear trainer.
 Cessna’s answer was to swing the gear on the ubiquitous 172.
 At first glance, this makes perfect sense.
 The logical training progression is the 152 for basic training, the 172 for instrument and 172RG for commercial .Each transition is comfortable with a low intimidation factor for the student.
 The interesting part is that a complex high performance trainer needs several elements: retractable gear, controllable pitch propeller and over 200 horsepower.
 The 172RG only got saddled with 180 carbureted horses, so an extra training in yet another model plane with 200+ horsepower is required.